 Make It Now:

-- Cook on low for 4-5 hours or high for 2-3 hours until internal temperature registers to 165°F.
+- Cover and cook on LOW for 3-4 hours, until internal temperature registers to 165°F.

-- When chicken is done, remove it from the marinade and pour marinade into a medium sauce pan.
+- When chicken is done, remove it from the marinade to a serving platter*.
+Then, carefully pour the marinade into a medium sauce pan.

-- In a separate bowl, whisk together the cold water and cornstarch until the cornstarch is dissolved and no longer lumpy.
+- In a small bowl, use a fork to whisk together 3 tablespoons cold water and the cornstarch until the cornstarch is dissolved and no longer lumpy.

-Freeze For Later: Place the raw chicken thighs and all of the marinade ingredients (minus the water and cornstarch) into a zip top freezer bag.
+Freeze For Later: Place the raw chicken thighs and all of the marinade ingredients (except for the cornstarch) into a gallon-sized freezer bag.
 Seal and freeze.

 Prepare From Frozen: Thaw using one of these safe methods and then cook as directed in Step 3.